zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 > Once you know where your activities fall on the deep-to-shallow scale, bias your time toward the former.

 ##### Ask Your Boss for a Shallow Work Budget

-> Ask Your Boss for a Shallow Work Budget

 > What percentage of my time should be spent on shallow work?